mfkage/Modelica-CDI-Simulation/README.md

 ## How to start a simulation

 1. Download the [chemical library](https://github.com/MarekMatejak/Chemical)
-2. Download the substance- and model-file by clicking on the specific file in github and then right-clicking on `raw`
+2. Download the appropriate substance- and model-file by clicking on the specific file in github and then right-clicking on `raw`
 3. Start OpenModelica and load the chemical library by clicking on `data` :arrow_right: `load library`.
 Find your folder "Chemical-master" and click through, until you see the folder "Resources"
 4. Load the substance- and model-file by Drag&Drop the files into the left column `library`, where your chemical library is also listed
 5. Open both the model and the substance-file by double-clicking on it